bpeco/doctrace-ai/README.md

 # Doctrace-AI 🧠

-Doctrace-AI is an AI-powered documentation automation tool that generates changelog entries and Python docstrings directly from Git commit diffs.
-It is designed to run as a webhook listener that integrates seamlessly with GitHub workflows.
+Doctrace-AI is an AI-powered tool that generates changelog entries and Python docstrings automatically based on Git commit diffs.
+It listens for GitHub webhooks and updates your repository with the generated documentation.

 ## 🚀 Features